Finding an AA Meeting in Ohio

 Reasons to Attend AA Meetings

-There are many reasons why you should consider attending AA meetings if you believe that you’re currently consuming too much alcohol on a regular basis.
+There are many reasons why you should consider attending AA meetings if you believe that you’re currently consuming too much alcohol regularly.
 Combining inpatient or outpatient treatment with AA meetings may help you maintain abstinence on a long-term basis.

-The National Institute on Alcohol Abuse and Alcoholism held a study that showed that individuals who suffered from an alcohol use disorder and took part in treatment, as well as AA meetings, had a higher likelihood of not drinking alcohol in the three years following treatment.
-This study was held over a period of eight years.
+The National Institute on Alcohol Abuse and Alcoholism held a study in 2013 that showed that individuals who suffered from an alcohol use disorder and took part in treatment, as well as AA meetings, had a higher likelihood of not drinking alcohol in the three years following treatment.
+This study was conducted over eight years.
 At the end of the study, people who received both forms of treatment had a considerably higher rate of abstaining than people who didn’t.

 What to Expect From AA Meetings